Book cover

 }

-8. Suppose two classes A and B, with A using B. To enable unit testing of A, a mock for B, called BMock, was created.
-The unit test of A is passing.
-However, the integration test of A and B is failing.
-Thus, describe a more realistic scenario, in which A, B, and BMock are classes with methods performing real functions.
-The proposed scenario should include a bug hidden by BMock.
-In other words, B has a bug that only appears in the integration test.
+8. Consider two classes A and B, where A uses B. To enable unit testing of A, a mock for B, called BMock, was created.
+The unit test of A passes, but the integration test of A and B fails.
+Provide a realistic scenario where A, B, and BMock are classes with methods performing specific functions.
+The scenario should include a bug in B that is hidden by BMock.
+In other words, B should have a bug that only becomes apparent during the integration test.